 In 1957 he moved to Los Angeles and played in studios.
-While there he played in the Terry Gibbs Dream band between 1959 and 1962.
-In the 1960s he often played in orchestras backing vocalists, and also did time with Buddy Rich in 1968, Thad Jones and Mel Lewis in 1969-70, and Herman again, in 1972.
-In the 1970s he formed his own big band, who recorded behind Mel Torme in addition to their own work.
+While there he played in the Terry Gibbs Dream band from 1959 to 1962.
+In the 1960s, he often played in orchestras backing vocalists, and also played with Buddy Rich in 1968, Thad Jones and Mel Lewis in 1969-70, and Herman again, in 1972.
+In the 1970s, he formed his own big band, who recorded behind Mel Torme in addition to their own work.

-In the 1970s Porcino moved to Germany, leading big bands there through today.
+In the 1970s Porcino moved to Germany, leading big bands there until his death in 2013.
 His ensemble played on one of Al Cohn's final recordings in 1987.